FAQ Cups

 You should discuss the use of the cup with your doctor if:

-- you use an intrauterine device for birth control (sometimes it’s necessary to shorten the string attached to the IUD so that you won’t pull it out when you remove your menstrual cup)
+- Â you use an intrauterine device for birth control (sometimes it is necessary to shorten the thread attached to the IUD so you do not pull it out when you remove the menstrual cup)

-- Â you had TSS
+- you have had TSS

-- Â you recently had gynaecological surgery, given birth, or had a miscarriage
+- you have had recently had gynecological surgery, have given birth, or have had a miscarriage- you have a vaginal infection

-- Â if you have increasing cramps, blood between periods, or any type of pain.
+- if you have increased cramping, blood between periods, or pain of any kind.

 When to STOP using a menstrual cup?